craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Animan's Tears
-> A transparent light-blue liquid comprised of .
+> A transparent light-blue liquid composed of loose 'Weave Potentia'.
+Most commonly used as a volatile alternative to Durandurm for supplying energy to modern Arcanotech devices.

 ...